IBM/pytorch-on-watson-studio/README.md

     panel.
 Here you can schedule your notebook to be executed once at some future time, or repeatedly at your specified interval.

-To run a notebook, simply click on the notebook name from the `Notebooks` list.
+To run a notebook, simply click on the `edit` icon listed in the row associated with tne notebook in the `Notebooks` list.

+# Sample output

+# Troubleshooting

 # Links